 Toyota Mirai running costs

 If you want to impress the neighbours with the first fuel-cell car on your street, it’s going to cost you.
 Buy a Mirai outright and the sticker cost of £66,000 puts it head-to-head with some impressive plug-in hybrid and battery-powered electric rivals.
-That’s the price of being an early adopter though, and people who know about such things tell us that by the mid-2020s, Toyota fuel-cell cars should have reached price parity with more established hybrid alternatives.

 There’s a bit of good news in the fact that Toyota’s £750-a-month lease also includes fuel.
 That seems expensive, but when you knock off the £200 or so Toyota reckons users might typically spend at the hydrogen pump, the £500 left over isn’t so savage compared to rates for similarly specified executive cars.
 If you want to drive on batteries, it’s about the same cost per month as the Tesla Model S.